Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 * **clientSecretSettingName**: string: The app setting name that contains the client secret of the relying party application.
 * **defaultProvider**: 'AzureActiveDirectory' | 'Facebook' | 'Github' | 'Google' | 'MicrosoftAccount' | 'Twitter': The default authentication provider to use when multiple providers are configured.
 This setting is only needed if multiple providers are configured and the unauthenticated client action is set to "RedirectToLoginPage".
-Possible values include: 'AzureActiveDirectory', 'Facebook', 'Google', 'MicrosoftAccount', 'Twitter', 'Github'
 * **enabled**: bool: <code>true</code> if the Authentication / Authorization feature is enabled for the current app; otherwise, <code>false</code>.
 * **facebookAppId**: string: The App ID of the Facebook app used for login.
 This setting is required for enabling Facebook Login.